devopsdojoconsortium/website/content/workflow-management/visualizing-workflow.md

 Bring visibility to dependencies across teams, to help people anticipate what's headed their way, and prevent delays from unknowns and invisible work.

----

-## Value

-As a development team, we want to visualize our workflow, so that we may improve workflow efficiency.

----

-## Acceptance Criteria

-- Use a visual board
-- Show any and all work

----

 ## References

 [Making Work Visible](https://itrevolution.com/book/making-work-visible/) - Dominica DeGrandis